Mummer’s Walk & Food Drive a Success!

 Local community leaders, volunteers and participants were discussing the potential for next year’s walk.
 The excitement was there to better promote and continue the Mummer’s Walk.
 It is very positive to see this type of outcome.
 Maybe 2011 will bring forth a Mummer’s Ball?
 There is all sorts of potential for this tradition to be revived.
 With the right partnerships formed our sense of community with continue to grow and prosper.
 I commend all those who actively participated, came to watch, donated food items, supported and helped in any way build on the spirit of our community and made this event a success!
 We look forward to what this year’s event will bring.
 Happy New Year to All!

-Posted on January 5, 2011, in Tradition and tagged canadian, christmas, community, culture, economic, food bank, janny, mummering, mumming, network, Newfoundland, tradition.
+Posted on January 5, 2011, in Culture and tagged canadian, christmas, community, Culture, economic, food bank, janny, mummering, mumming, network, Newfoundland, tradition.
 Bookmark the permalink.
 2 Comments.